Graduation Requirements/School Information

 - 1 in Physical Education

-Class of 2019 and beyond: For graduation, Juniors only have to be given the opportunity to take the ACT Test provided by the school district.
-Each year at Zimmerman the Juniors will meet this requirement as long as we continue to offer the ACT Test in April during the school day.
+Class of 2020 and beyond: For graduation, juniors ONLY are required to be given the opportunity to take the ACT test provided by the school district.
+Each year at Zimmerman, the juniors will meet this requirement as long as we continue to offer the ACT test in April during the school day.

 Schedule and Credits

 Zimmerman High School operates on a semester schedule of six 55 minute periods.
 Credits are earned at the end of each semester.
 A semester class is equal to one credit.
-The maximum credits that can be earned per year are twelve.
+The maximum number of credits that can be earned per year is twelve.